Koromix/rygel/web/rekkord.org/pages/start.md

 > [!IMPORTANT]
 > You can reset any account or password (including the default one) **as long as you have the master key** file.
 > As mentioned previously, this one, you must not lose or leak!

-You can use `rekkord export_key` to re-export the master key at any time.